fbpx

 The choice to forgive frees us and allows God to mend and restore our broken hearts.

 Joseph was imprisoned for many years because of the false accusation of Potiphar’s wife (Genesis 39).
-Now, imagine yourself in his shoes: falsely accused of sexual abuse, losing the reputation you had, losing your job, losing your position, being put in prison.
-Putting ourselves in Joseph’s shoes, we can imagine how it feels to have our friends, relatives, and all who know us gossiping because of something which is not true.
+Now, imagine yourself in his shoes.
+Can you imagine being falsely accused, losing the reputation you had, losing your job and being put in prison.
+We can imagine how it feels to have our friends gossiping because of something which is not true.
 It is painful, and stealing someone’s good name is a very serious sin before God (Exodus 20:16).
 Yet when we look from God’s perspective, God can restore our reputation as He did with Joseph.
-Keep in mind that whenever our reputation is stolen, God is the One who will bring the truth to light.
+Remember that God is the One who will bring the truth to light.
 We need to remember that God is the one who has the right to revenge, not us (Romans 12:19).
 Don’t fight for your reputation—leave that to God!

-When time is taken away from us, due to unfair processes—just as they were for Joseph and for many Christians who were tortured and imprisoned for their faith—the only key to healing the wound left behind is forgiveness.
-Joseph is an impressive example of how he extended his forgiveness to his brothers who sold him to Egypt (Genesis 45:4-5; Genesis 50:15-21).
-No one can erase what happened in the past, but the future can be different because God has the power to heal a broken heart through what Jesus has done on the cross.
+Friend, the only key to healing the wound left behind is to forgive.
+Joseph is an impressive example of this (Genesis 45:4-5; Genesis 50:15-21).
+No one can erase what happened in the past.
+But the future can be different because God has the power to heal a broken heart through.

-Holding onto pain and hurt, refusing to forgive those who wounded us, will block the healing power of the Holy Spirit in our inner being.
+Holding onto offense, refusing to forgive those who wounded us, will block the healing power of the Holy Spirit.
 Bitterness is a deadly poison that inhibits us from receiving God’s forgiveness and gives us over to torment.
-The only solution is to release those feelings that we have against others so that the Holy Spirit’s forgiving power can restore our souls.
+The only solution is to release those feelings that we have against others.
+Allow the Holy Spirit’s forgiving power to restore your soul.

 It is very important to open ourselves and allow the Lord to heal our inner wounds as is described in Luke 4:18: “The Spirit of the Lord is upon me … He has sent me to heal the brokenhearted, to proclaim liberty to the captives and … to set at liberty those who are oppressed.”